tgaillat/datasets/README.md

 # datasets

-This repo is for data sets built from different corpora. they can be used for statistical modelling.
+This repo is for datasets built from different corpora. they can be used for statistical modelling.

+The WSJ NOCE dataset:
 To build the dataset, all occurrences of the three proforms 'this', 'it' and 'that' were extracted from the WSJ and NOCE corpora.
 This was achieved with a program selecting tokens tagged as pronouns by TreeTagger.
 As each occurrence was placed in a vector, other features of this occurrence were also collected by looking up its POS context and other annotation layers before being